 Support for victims of hate crime

 As a victim of a hate crime or incident you may find it helpful to speak to someone about your experience.
-There are a range of support services available that can help you deal with the impact of the crime.
+There are support services available that can help you deal with the impact of the crime.

 The Regional Advocacy Service for Victims of Hate Crime can help support you during the police investigation.
 They can also help you to contact the police if you’re feeling vulnerable or unsure.

-The PSNI also has Hate and Signal Crime Officers who have been specifically trained to advise and support victims of hate crime.
+The PSNI also has Neighbourhood Policing Officers who can advise and support victims of hate crime.

 If you or your home has been attacked